openlilylib/snippets/README.md

 4. To modify a file, click on it and then click "Edit"
 5. After making changes, write the commit description (form at the bottom) and click "Commit New File"/"Commit Changes".
 6. If you are a member of OpenLilyLib organization, the commit will be instantly added.
 If you're not, Github will automatically fork this repository for you and create a pull request that will be handled by the repository admins.

+Apart from that you can of course explicitly create a fork and clone into that.
+This way you will 'automatically' receive updates of the snippets repository.
+And you will be able to edit the repository offline, including the ability to add .png images

 Guidelines
 ----------

-Version statement in your snippet is absolutely necessary.
+A `\version` statement in your snippet is absolutely necessary.

 Please use spaces for indenting LilyPond code.
 If possible, the easiest way to have minimum problems with indentation is to use Frescobaldi's "Format" tool, if you can.

 A snippet can consist of more than one file - enclose them in a directory in such cases.

-We encourage you to add a README.md file with a description in such folders.
+Please comment your snippet as concisely as possible.
+It is good practice to write the snippet as a compilable LilyPond file and create a usage example as part of the documentation.
+If you provide an example that is rather complex and needs explanation you can place the snippet in its own subdirectory and provide a README.md file there too.
+GitHub will automatically display this Markdown formatted file on the webpage.

 A png file showing the output of the snippet is a welcome addition.
 Unfortunately, this cannot be added using github's web interface (we'll add instructions later).